protocol/research-grants/README.md

 ### Publications

-* As a general rule, we do not provide additional funding for publications and conference travel.
+As a general rule, we do not provide additional funding for publications and conference travel.
 However, publications co-authored with a Protocol Labs researcher are eligible for funding under our [Co-authored Publication Support Policy](PUBLICATIONS.md), provided basic open-access requirements are met.

-### Review Process

-* We aim to return a decision within eight weeks of the application deadline.
-Our review process includes two rounds:
-    *  A first formal review, during which applications failing formal checks will be declined and invited to apply in the next cycle.
-To avoid this outcome, please make sure you fulfill all the requirements when applying.
-    * An in-depth review by a technical committee.
-* At the end of the process, we will provide you with a decision and feedback.
-* In some cases, we may feel the need to request more information or schedule a call with you.
-We will reach out to the form submitter with any requests.
+### Intellectual Property (IP)

+Protocol Labs does not require any IP transfer as a condition of our funding.
+However, we require a commitment to release the funded work under appropriate open licenses and unencumbered by IP claims.
+We strongly recommend the use of the [Permissive License Stack](https://protocol.ai/blog/announcing-the-permissive-license-stack/).

 ### FAQ